bypell/fnaf-2-godot/README.md

 - Some other missing stuff

 ## Important notes
-> <strong>Again, this is a basic re-creation of FNAF 2.
-This does not aim to replace the original game, just show how implementing some of the original mechanics can be done in Godot.</strong>
+> <strong>This project does not aim to replace the original game, just show how implementing some of the original mechanics can be done in Godot.</strong>